SBOMit/specification/specification.md

 #### Overview

-A SIT is a valid SBOM (of any type), with the folloeing two constraints:
+A SIT is a valid SBOM (of any type), with the following two constraints:

 * it has a field indicating the SBOMit document that it was derived from.